openedx/edx-documentation/en_us/shared/exercises_tools/single_select.rst

 Shuffle Answers
 =============================================

-Optionally, you can configure a multiple choice problem so that it shuffles the order of possible answers.
+Optionally, you can configure a single select problem so that it shuffles the order of possible answers.

 For example, one view of a problem could be as follows.